martinhbramwell/Meteor-CI-Tutorial/ProductionLogging/doc/Specify_Npm_modules.md

 #### We have to specify every Npm requirement explicitly.

-The Npm package preloads NodeJS modules specified in a package.js file.
+The Meteor package ```Npm``` preloads any NodeJS modules specified in a package.js file.
 Add this block ...

 ```
 Npm.depends({